 - If your job is on the Green List, your employer will not have to prove anything.
 Note that if your job is on the Green List Tier 1, you can apply directly for a ‘Straight to Residence’ visa.
 If it is on the Green List Tier 2, you will be eligible for the ‘Work to Resident’ visa after 2 years on the AEWV visa.

-The advantage of AEWV is that, in theory, it is accessible to everyone.
-However, in the New Zealand work culture, it is rare to employ people remotely, especially for unskilled jobs.
-New Zealanders prefer to meet you and talk to you so that they can hire you straight away, or almost.
-So it’s almost impossible to get sponsored as a waiter when you’re still a long way from New Zealand and there are plenty of other WHV-makers around to apply for the job.
+The advantage of the AEWV is that, in theory, it is accessible to everyone.
+However, in New Zealand work culture, it is rare to employ people remotely, especially for unskilled jobs.
+New Zealanders prefer to meet you and talk to you so that they can hire you straight away.
+So it’s almost impossible to get sponsored as a waiter when you’re still a long way from New Zealand and there are plenty of other working holiday makers around to apply for the job.

-However, this visa is particularly interesting for people working in tourism or adventure sports.
+However, this visa is more beneficial for people working in tourism or adventure sports.
 For example, every year, the kayak companies in Abel Tasman recruit guides (whether they are in New Zealand or not).
 The same applies if you’re a canyoning or rafting guide, a ski instructor, or anything similar.
-The AEWV is also of interest to people with experience in a qualified field who are in need of workers in New Zealand (even if it is not on the Green List).
-You can consult the site Careers NZ to get an idea of the job market in many fields in New Zealand.
+The AEWV is also of interest to people with experience in a qualified field that is in need of workers in New Zealand (even if it is not on the Green List).
+You can consult the site Careers NZ to get an idea of the job market in various fields in New Zealand.

 Please note that if this is not the case for you, this does not mean that you cannot apply for an AEWV.
 Some people clean hotels or wait tables in restaurants on this visa.
-It’s just more complicated.
-Many people advise going there as a tourist in the first instance so that they can meet potential employers.
+It’s just more complicated to secure sponsorship.
+Many people advise going to New Zealand as a tourist first so that they can start networking with potential employers.
 While this may be a good idea in theory, be aware that it won’t necessarily lead to a job.
-It would be a shame to leave a beautiful country frustrated and without having been able to enjoy it because you were too busy looking for an employer.
+It would be a shame to travel to a beautiful country and not enjoy it because you spent all your time looking for an employer.

 More information: Immigration New Zealand – Accredited Employer Work Visa